 Spots of oil to shiny surface

-Bittersweet, scorched-wood roast notes are prominent
+Richly to sharply bittersweet, scorched-wood roast notes prominent

 |Very Dark||25 – 34||Black surface covered brightly with oil